jries/SMAP/LocMoFit/docs/basics/GUIOverview.md

  * a field _Sigma of Gaussian filtering_ where you can specify a constant sigma of Gaussian filtering.
 The higher the more blurred.
  * a field _Factor of Gaussian filtering_ where you can specify the factor of Gaussian filtering.
 The higher the more blurred.
 :::{Note}
- _Sigma of Gaussian filtering_ and _Factor of Gaussian filtering_ works exclusively.
+ _Sigma of Gaussian filtering_ and _Factor of Gaussian filtering_ exclude each other.
 :::

 #### Sub-tab _[Parameters]_